dankilman/clue/docs/additional_commands.rst

 ``clue git diff``
 ^^^^^^^^^^^^^^^^^
-You can use ``clue git diff`` to perform an aggregated ``git diff`` command on all repositories or only repositories that are part of the *active branch set*
+You can use ``clue git diff`` to perform an aggregated ``git diff`` command on all repositories or only repositories that are part of the *active feature*

 The ``clue git diff`` command supports two variants: